 Compliance emission tests were performed on the parameters listed above.
-The tests were conducted in accordance with the conditions and monitoring requirements for compliance testing as set forth with the EGLE guidelines for source emission testing.
-Compliance tests were conducted in accordance with USEPA Methods 1-5, 7E, 23, 26A, and 29, as published in Title 40, Code of Federal Regulations, Part 60 (40CFR60).
-Testing of the FBSSI occurred on 12 February 2020.
-Testing was originally scheduled for December 19, 2019.
-However, due unforeseen conditions in the sludge conveyance system to the EU-FBSSI system which required immediate maintenance.
-Consequently, testing was rescheduled for February 12, 2020.
+The tests were conducted in accordance with the conditions and monitoring requirements for compliance testing as set forth with the EGLE/ USEPA guidelines for source emission testing.
+Compliance tests were conducted in accordance with USEPA Methods 1-5, 23, and 29, as published in Title 40, Code of Federal Regulations, Part 60 (40CFR60).
+Testing of the FBSSI occurred on 26 May 2021.
 Representatives from YCUA and GamAir were responsible for coordinating the testing with the EGLE.
-YCUA personnel was responsible for collecting all process data and biosolids samples; biosolids sample analysis was performed by contract labs, Brighton Analytical LLC and Paragon Laboratories.
+YCUA personnel was responsible for collecting all process data and biosolids samples; biosolids sample analysis was performed by contract labs, Brighton Analytical, LLC.
 Gammie Air Monitoring, LLC (GamAir) was responsible for collecting all air emission samples and their contract lab, Bureau Veritas Laboratories (BV Labs) was responsible for analysis of those samples.